 It’s likely that the THC and cannabis derived terpenes work together to influence the psychoactive and beneficial effects it has on people who ingest the plant.
 Each cannabis strain has its own unique terpene profile.
 Some have theorized that it is not different strains of marijuana that elicit different types of highs, but the terpenes present in the plant.

-Cannabis Derived Terpenes vs. Synthetic Terpenes
+Cannabis Derived Terpenes vs. Non Cannabis derived.

 Naturally occurring terpenes of the same type are virtually indistinguishable from each other.